-This Devil's food version of the popular low-carb gluten-free ground flax muffin is microwaved in a coffee mug.
+This devil's food version of the popular low-carb gluten-free ground flax muffin is microwaved in a coffee mug.
 It provides a healthy dose of ground flax seeds and extra virgin coconut oil.
-This recipe is gluten-free, dairy-free and grain-free, but is also a "miracle" muffin that is incredibly easy to make.
+This recipe is gluten-free, dairy-free and grain-free, but it also produces a "miracle" muffin that is incredibly easy to make.
 This muffin is large, light and moist.

 You will need one 10-ounce microwave-safe coffee mug.
 There's no need to grease the mug with this recipe.

 Most of the flax muffin recipes available call for 4 tablespoons of ground flax.
 If eaten in one serving, that amount can potentially cause digestive distress for those not used to increased fiber consumption, especially in newly-diagnosed or recovering celiacs.
 The Flax Council of Canada recommends that 1 to 2 tablespoons of ground flax eaten daily "is likely to achieve the health benefits reported in clinical studies."
 This recommendation is based on the amount of the omega 3 fatty acid alpha-linolenic acid in two tablespoons of ground flax.

 Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
 Always read product labels.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.